All screenings are held at the Patio Theater, 6008 W. Irving Park Blvd., unless otherwise noted.

 Directed by Robert Woodburn • 1955

 A regional independent film?
 A western swing musical?
 An early Robert Altman script?
 A roman à clef about real-life popcorn baron Charles Manley?
 A masterpiece?
 Corn’s-A-Poppin’ is all these things and more.
-Produced on the cheap in a Kansas City by a band of young talent schooled in the production techniques of The Calvin Company, the Midwest’s most innovative industrial film studio, Corn’s-A-Poppin’ is just about the most free-wheeling and sing-able hour of cinema we’ve ever seen.
+Produced on the cheap in a Kansas City theater by a band of young talent schooled in the production techniques of The Calvin Company, the Midwest’s most innovative industrial film studio, Corn’s-A-Poppin’ is just about the most free-wheeling and sing-able hour of cinema we’ve ever seen.
 Down-home crooner Jerry Wallace plays Johnny Wilson, the star of the Pinwhistle Popcorn Hour, a half-pint (and half-hour) variety show with acts ranging from pro-hog caller Lillian Gravelguard to Hobie Shepp and the Cowtown Wranglers.
 Might the cornpone bookings be an act of sabotage by rogue PR man Waldo Crummit in a bid to gut the Pinwhistle Empire?
 It’s up to Little Cora Rice to save the day.
 Songs include: “On Our Way to Mars,” “Running After Love,” and “Mama, Wanna Balloon.”
 Financed largely by regional showmen and out of circulation for decades, Chicago’s new cult classic has now been restored to its original earnest glory.
 Also on the program: Selected Country Soundies and Concessions Snipes (KW)

 58 min • Crest Pictures, Inc. • 35mm